-First of all I will assume that you have either Raspbian Wheezy or Jessie OS happily running on your Raspberry Pi, I am not going to go through the installation process here since it is very well documented at raspberrypi.org and elsewhere on the internet, and I recommend that you
+First of all I will assume that you have any one of the Raspbian operating systems happily running on your Raspberry Pi, I am not going to go through the installation process here, since it is very well documented at raspberrypi.org and elsewhere on the internet, and I recommend that you

 upgrade all packages.

 You should have also downloaded one of the RaspiRowing Projects, even if you haven't yet, the steps here must be done before you can successfully run any of the applications from this site.

 So the latest version of Raspbian Jessie and Stretch came with Pygame pre-installed, but if you are running an older version then open a terminal window and type: